kaderator2/GPTacoDiscordFriend/README.md

 # GPTacoDiscordFriend
-This code is beyond messy and was mainly just for me to see if this would even be possbile!
+This code is beyond messy and was mainly just for proof-of-concept!

 W.I.P.
 Customizable Discord Buddy!